 A couple of years ago we took our Best Ever Family Holiday to Lappland to visit Santa’s village in the North Pole.
-Our children were 4 and 6yrs and this was surely their dream holiday!
+Our children were 4 and 6 years and this was surely their dream holiday!
 Here’s how our trip went.

 Getting to Lappland on Planes, Trains and Automobiles!